SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 This simplifies the JIT compiler and generates better-quality machine code.

 **Design Note: Redundancy for locality.**
-For those readers that know already the this design, or for those that are coming back here after reading Section *@fig:classes@*, you may have noticed that the `object format` field is duplicated between a class and its instances.
+For those readers that know already this design, or for those that are coming back here after reading Section *@sec:classes@*, you may have noticed that the `object format` field is duplicated between a class and its instances.
 Indeed, classes contain the same field in their meta-data, and that field is copied to the instances during allocation.
 Such redundancy is justified by the _locality property_.
 The class could be far away in memory from its instance, and traversing the memory to find it is generally an expensive operation.